 Can My Landlord Refuse To Allow Me An Emotional Support Animal?

-Can a landlord legally refuse to rent to a tenant who owns a dog (emotional support animal), if the prospective tenant is disabled and the dog helps his disability?
+Can a landlord legally refuse to rent to a tenant who owns a dog (service animal), if the prospective tenant is disabled and the dog helps his disability?

 If not, what if the disability is only psychiatric in nature?

 And if not, how would the prospective tenant be able to prove to the landlord that his dog is for his disability?